 Our most well-known West Coast-style IPA is Union Jack.
 Union Jack is aggressively hopped, which showcases pineapple, citrus, and piney aromas and dry hop flavors of grapefruit and tangerine.
 Packing a punch at 7% ABV it includes an array of hops including Magnum, Cascade, Centennial, Amarillo, Citra, Chinook, and Simcoe.

-Our latest IPA release, Hopnosis, is also a West Coast IPA.
+Another one of our IPA releases, Hopnosis, is also a West Coast IPA.
 Its distinguishing feature is that it’s brewed with Cryo Hops®, which allows for a big hop aroma with much lower bitterness.
 Compared to Union Jack, we double dry hop this beer with varieties from the U.S. and New Zealand.
 Hopnosis is born out of new trends in IPAs, and it’s a more innovative West Coast IPA.
 It comes in at 6.7% ABV, and it offers hints of tropical fruit flavors including mango, passionfruit, white grape, and lychee.

 WHAT IS A HAZY IPA?